 Next review date: November 2026

 - This policy applies to all staff of the University of Waikato.

-- This policy applies to engagement with the media through all forms of communication that are, or are likely to be, reported or published in the public arena, including print media, broadcast media and online.
+- This policy applies to engagement with the media through all forms of communications that are, or are likely to be, reported or published in the public arena, including print, broadcast and digital media.

 - The purpose of this policy is to set out principles and procedures with respect to staff engagement with the media.